The Fable

 The Fable (ザ・ファブル, Za Faburu) is a Japanese manga series written and illustrated by Katsuhisa Minami.
 It was serialized in Kodansha's seinen manga magazine Weekly Young Magazine from November 2014 to November 2019, with its chapters collected in 22 tankōbon volumes.
 A sequel series, titled The Fable: The Second Contact, ran in Weekly Young Magazine from July 2021 to July 2023.
 A third series, titled The Fable: The Third Secret, began serialization in March 2025.

 A live-action film adaptation premiered in Japan in June 2019 and a sequel premiered in June 2021.
 An anime television series adaptation produced by Tezuka Productions aired from April to September 2024.
+A second season is set to premiere in January 2027.

 By June 2024, the manga had over 25 million copies in circulation, making it one of the best-selling manga series.
 In 2017, The Fable won the 41st Kodansha Manga Award for the General category.

 Plot

-Equipped with his favorite weapon, an anthracite-colored Nighthawk pistol, "Fable" is a professional killer feared by all the Japanese underworld, politicians, mobsters and public figures.
-This assassination genius can send any of his targets six feet under and in six seconds, if his heart tells him.
-One day, his sponsor orders him to put everything on hold and lead the life of an ordinary citizen, in the hideout of a yakuza clan in Osaka, banned from killing or attacking anyone for an entire year.
-For this human weapon with an unpredictable temperament, surrounded by trigger-happy criminals, the hardest contract begins.
+An exceptionally skilled professional killer known as "Fable" is feared by the Japanese underworld, politicians, mobsters, and public figures.
+One day, his sponsor orders him to put everything on hold and lead the life of an ordinary citizen with the assistance of a yakuza clan in Osaka.
+He is also banned from killing anyone for an entire year.
+Armed with his Nighthawk pistol and given the pseudonym of Akira Sato, Fable must adjust to normal life alongside his assistant, who is ordered to act as his sister and given the pseudonym of Yoko, all while dealing with criminal elements in Osaka that have their own suspicions about his past.